~~~~ This is Page 11 ~~~~

 1. A late-deafened psychiatrist relay-called her affiliated hospital several times, on aspects of the same matter.
 The receptionist politely put her on hold to look up a requested item, but yelled out to a co-worker, which the relay operator typed:

 ( HEY ITS THAT NUTTY DEAF DOC AGAIN ) .
 The doctor let it go as she found it amusing.

 2. A deaf woman relay-called a hearing friend to say she wanted to visit, to see the friend’s new grandchild.
 The friend wanted no visitors that day and tried in vain to hint the fact.
 So she fibbed that her daughter had taken the baby elsewhere earlier that day.
 The operator then typed, ( BABY COOING ).

 3. A Deaf guy with a pet food business, called his supplier to complain of a long-overdue order.
 He was told it was due to a FedEx problem.
 The operator next typed the supplier’s comment to a co-worker, ( HADDA BULL HIM BECZ I FORGOT ALL ABT HIM ).

-The guy needed this supplier more than the supplier needed him, so he let it go.
+The Deaf guy needed this supplier more than the supplier needed him, so he let it go.

-(OTHER PERSON: TELL THEM TO TAKE A HIKE IN NIGERIA).
-Their agent then hung up on the caller.
+(OTHER PERSON--- TELL THEM TO TAKE A HIKE IN NIGERIA).
+The party hung up on the operator.